yupeng0921/pymixin/README.md

 ### inherit multi mixin

-Two kind of method to inherti multi mixin, one is write multi mixins in one decorator:
+Two kind of methods to inherti multi mixins, one is writing multi mixins in one decorator:

     >>> class MixinA(Mixin): pass
     ...